kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![iphone bordered](./images/notification-actions.png)

-Try selecting one of the actions, and the notification will simply dismisses, because you haven't actually implemented it yet.
-You'll also see *Received Notification* print in the console, which you may recall printing in a `UNUserNotificationCenterDelegate` method when configuring foreground notifications.
+Try selecting **star my cuddle**, and the notification will simply dismiss, because you haven't yet implemented the action.

-Specifically, the action is sent to `userNotificationCenter(_:didReceive:withCompletionHandler:)`which you defined in the AppDelegate.
-This method receives a UNNotificationResponse that contains the identifier of the action taken as well as the notification's identifier.
-If you wanted to handle the response in the app, this has everything you need—but for cuddlePix you're going to respond right in the notification!

 #### Extension Response Handling and Forwarding

-Notification extensions also have a hook for handling user actions, and they happen to get first crack at handling the response.
+Notification extensions get first crack at handling an action response.
+In fact, they determine whether or not to forward the request along to the app when they finish.

 Open **NotificationViewController.swift** and you'll see your controller already adheres to `UNNotificationContentExtension`, which provides an optional method for handling responses.
 Add the following to `NotificationViewController`:

 ```swift
 func didReceive(_ response: UNNotificationResponse,